-You’ve seen ants scurry about your garden, but have you ever seen a really, really big one?
+Have you ever seen a really, really big ant?
 Have you ever spotted a blue one?
 Or one that sticks its bum in the air when it walks?

-This strange Blue Ant grows up to 2.5 cm long: as long as a $1 coin.
-But there is a secret to its massive growth... it’s actually a wasp!
+The Blue Ant grows up to 2.5 cm long but there is a secret to its massive growth... it's actually a wasp.
 They live in Tasmania, New South Wales, South Australia and Victoria.

 The male Blue Ant has a darker body with white spots on his abdomen.
 Males are smaller, only growing to 1.5 cm, have wings and can fly.
-Mr Blue Ant behaves more like a wasp, but the female is a tricky master at her ant disguise.
+The male Blue Ant behaves more like a wasp, but the female looks and behaves just like an ant.

 When not above ground, the female spends her time underground looking for mole crickets and their larvae.
 When she finds one, she paralyses it with her stinger and then lays her eggs.
 The larvae feed off the mole cricket as they grow.
 Blue Ants are good to have around the garden as they control the numbers of mole crickets, which can affect lawns or other plants.

 When gardening you might suddenly unearth Blue Ants from beneath the ground.
 Keep your distance as they can give a sharp sting.
-But never fear – so long as we give Blue Ants a bit of breathing space, they are peaceful creatures that like to mind their own business.
+But as long as we leave them alone, they are peaceful creatures that like to mind their own business.

 Blue Ants are great backyard buddies.
-They eat nectar from flowers and so naturally assist with pollination, which leads to better flowering, production and fruit set.
+They eat nectar from flowers and so naturally assist with pollination.
 Blue Ants are also fascinating to watch, so keep your eye out for them next time you are out and about in your garden.

-The Blue Ants are solitary creatures, unlike ants which scurry about in big groups.
+Blue Ants are solitary creatures, unlike ants which scurry about in big groups.
 You can tell a Blue Ant from an ant by their antennae.
 Ants have bent antennae, whereas Blue Ants have curved antennae.
-There are new species of leafhopper discovered every day.

 Blue Ants, and many other birds and butterflies, love the flowers of Australian native plants.
 Plant some in your garden to attract a wide range of beautiful and intriguing buddies.